ebruchez/ebruchez.github.io/pages/computer-collection.md

 <figure>
     <img src="/assets/pages/computer-vintage/trs80iii.webp"/>
     <figcaption>
         1981? - Radio Schack TRS-80 Model III.
-This instance has breaks in its outer case.
+This instance has cracks in its outer case.
 It came with a printer, some kind of acquisition device, disks, and manuals.
         <br/>
         <a href="https://photos.app.goo.gl/CMqSi8jH5iGhEPJKA">In progress</a>
     </figcaption>